pravega/pravega/documentation/src/docs/admin-guide/data-recovery-tools.md

 iii) quit.
 Note that the option of re-using the existing Backup Log gives an administrator the opportunity to re-try repair the Original Log, in case the previous attempt does not solve the problem and the Segment Container is still unable to recover.
-- Once the Backup Log is created, the tool will ask the administrator to input edits on to be done to the Original Log contents.
+- Once the Backup Log is created, the tool will ask the administrator to input edits to be done to the Original Log contents.
 Note that the creation of log edits may be non-trivial, so we provide more details in the next section.
-- With the desired edits to the Backup Log in place, the tool read the Backup Log and apply them to create a new log, namely the Repair Log.
+- With the desired edits to the Backup Log in place, the tool reads the Backup Log and applies them to create a new log, namely the Repair Log.
 This log is the one supposed to fix the data corruption issues is the Original Log.
 - The last step for the tool is to overwrite the metadata of the Original Log by the metadata of the Repair